dnordstrom/Source-Sans-Pro-Web-Font-Kit/README.md

 To use the font, simply include the CSS file on your page (or copy its contents into your own stylesheet).
 The `font-family` is always `'Source Sans Pro'`, with different numeric `font-weight`'s.

-For production use, I recommend removing weights you don't use---the entire kit is nearly 1 MB in size.
+For production use, I recommend removing weights you don't use&mdash;the entire kit is nearly 1 MB in size.

 ## Credit